FAQs

 What age groups do you serve?

 I have helped students of all ages from pre-school through college.
-I have worked with preschoolers in Early Intervention and have advised over a thousand children, adolescents and adults in a variety of settings, including well-regarded schools and clinics.
+I have worked with preschoolers in Early Intervention and in the past three decades have advised countless children, adolescents, and adults in a variety of settings, including well-regarded schools and clinics.

 If a student has uneven academic performance, are you able to help?